 • Orlove Glave Mountain Inn (top of Orlove Glave chairlift) – Head here at lunchtime for a simple but tasty meal, chosen from the varied, traditional menu

 Bled is a sleepy village with sedate evenings.
 Any nightlife is concentrated around the shopping centre or the old town.
 Local bars tend to offer better value for money on drinks than hotels, so it may be worth taking a wander to find some good deals.

 • Devil Bar – Underneath the Park Hotel, this bar is open until 4am and has beautiful views of the lake.
 This is one of Bled's most popular venues with crowds mingling over two floors and on the large outdoor terrace.

 • Pub Bled – Slightly more vibrant is Pub Bled, which offers an array of drinks and cocktails, nice views of the castle and a mix of DJs.
-It's most popular with tourists, locals and students.
+It's most popular with visitors to Bled, locals and students.

 • Kult Klub – Like the other bars, the views from the Kult Klub are pretty great.
 It also hosts live music, with varying sounds and styles, serves a range of drinks and its walls are adorned with collages of celebrities.

-We’re all about giving you support, expertise and knowledge before, during and after your holiday - it’s what we do.
+We’re all about giving you support, expertise and info before, during and after your holiday – it’s what we do.
 Our service includes: